mikeg64/mikeg64.github.io/_posts/2021-02-14-paraview-washmc-1.md

 As well as a recognised standard and an efficient file format for read/write the hdf5 format is 20% smaller... bonus!

 Conveniently Paraview provides a number of readers for hdf5.
+The import method has already been described in an earlier post [Importing MHD Simulation Data into Paraview]().